chef/chef-web-docs/includes_resources/includes_resource_launchd_attributes.rst

 ``program``
    **Ruby Type:** String

-   The `first argument of execvp <https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man3/execvp.3.html>`__, typically the file name associated with the file to be executed.
+   The first argument of ``execvp``, typically the file name associated with the file to be executed.
 This value must be specified if ``program_arguments`` is not specified, and vice-versa.

 ``program_arguments``
    **Ruby Type:** Array

-   The `second argument of execvp <https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man3/execvp.3.html>`__.
+   The second argument of ``execvp``.
 If ``program`` is not specified, this property must be specified and will be handled as if it were the first argument.

 ``queue_directories``
    **Ruby Type:** Array